 “I think, just being white, we have a responsibility to love our people of color and say this shit’s got to stop, and we’re all people, and we need equality and this hatred that’s been directed at people of color and oppressed people, it’s just — enough, it’s done,” she said.

-Ryan Simpson, who said he has been organizing since Occupy Wall Street and is currently working on putting together a group called the Hudson Valley Anti-Fascist Network, called the attack “an atrocity” and said Fields was “empowered through the ideology [of] the current political atmosphere.”
+Adrian*, who said he has been organizing since Occupy Wall Street and is currently an antifa activist in the southern Hudson Valley, called the attack “an atrocity” and said Fields was “empowered through the ideology [of] the current political atmosphere.”